 What to Do Following Storm Damage

-I don’t know what’s worse, the storm damage itself or what follows after.
-Many of you have gone through it—hunkered in the basement hoping a tornado doesn’t drop, when all of a sudden you hear something that sounds like golf balls slamming into your house.
+It’s tough to know what’s worse, the storm damage itself or what follows after.
+Many of you have gone through it—hunkered in the basement hoping a tornado doesn’t drop when all of a sudden you hear something that sounds like golf balls slamming into your house.
 But you don’t live near a golf course.
 Is your car outside?
 How is the roof holding up?
 Did a tree just snap?
 Was that breaking glass?
-(Here’s why you need your own storm kit.)

 When the last wave of awful weather finally passes and you’re out inspecting the damage, the first wave of storm-chasers starts to hit.
-In some cases, they are knocking on your door before the last rain drops have stopped.
-They have been driving around, listening to the radio and getting hail reports sent to their phone.
+In some cases, they are knocking on your door before the last raindrops have stopped.
+They have been driving around, listening to the radio, and getting hail reports sent to their phone.
 They have been cheering for the largest hail possible and this could be the storm they have been waiting for!
-In this post, we’ll be talking about what to look for and what to avoid in the multi-billion dollar game that is storm damage restoration.
-Here are the signs you need to replace your roof.
+Here’s what to look for and what to avoid in the multi-billion dollar game that is storm damage restoration.

 First of all, just because a company knocks on your door does not mean that they are a bad company.
-Local companies that got fed up with losing business to out-of-towners have jumped into door-knocking as well, even if it isn’t part of their normal M.O.
-The important thing to remember is to NOT sign anything until you’ve done your homework.
+Local companies that got fed up with losing business to out-of-towners have jumped into door-knocking as well, even if it isn’t part of their normal operations.
+The important thing to remember is that you should NEVER sign anything until you’ve done your homework.
 Many companies that do primarily storm damage follow storms around the country, so you want to make sure that someone will be around to service your roof if starts to leak or if any other problem pops up.

 How Storm Damage Contractors Operate

-I’ll tell you why not.
+Here’s why not.
 The company is headquartered out of state, and when this storm is tapped out they are moving on to the next one.
-I can’t stress this enough.
 Choosing a storm damage contractor should be no different than choosing a contractor for anything else.
-My advice is to use a local company with longevity who will be around to help if anything needs fixing.
+Use a local company with longevity who will be around to help if anything needs fixing.
 Examine the contractor’s labor or “workmanship” warranty.
 Read reviews and check out the BBB.
-Go look at jobs they have done.
-This is too important of a decision to just sign with the first person that knocks on your door, but you would be surprised at how many people do.
-Here are tips on how to find a good contractor.
+Go and take a look at the jobs they have done.
+Who you hire to fix your roof is too important of a decision to just sign with the first person that knocks on your door, but you would be surprised at how many people do.

 Know the Parent Company